 Admissions Academic Request Form

-The student who thinks they have highly unusual circumstances that impact their ability to meet the admissions criteria may appeal in writing to the PAS Admissions Committee by submitting an Admissions Academic Request Form (ARF).
-An ARF only needs to be filled out if a student does not meet all the application requirements and has extenuating circumstances that have either mitigated the necessary requirements (as in a 5-year course waiver) or prevented the completion of the course (extension).
-All ARFs are due on or before July 15th 11:59 PM in the year of application.
-No late ARF forms will be accepted.
-ARF's need to be completed for each year in which a student applies.
+If a student has highly unusual circumstances that impact the ability to meet application criteria, they may appeal in writing to the PAS Admissions Committee by submitting an Admissions Academic Request Form (ARF).
+An ARF only needs to be filled out if a student does NOT meet all the application requirements and has extenuating circumstances that have either mitigated the requirements (as in a 5-year course waiver) or prevented the completion of the course (extension).